 One major component of environmental degradation is the depletion of the resource of fresh water on Earth.
 Approximately only 2.5% of all of the water on Earth is fresh water, with the rest being salt water.
 69% of the fresh water is frozen in ice caps located on Antarctica and Greenland, so only 30% of the 2.5% of fresh water is available for consumption.
 Fresh water is an exceptionally important resource, since life on Earth is ultimately dependent on it.
-Water transports nutrients and chemicals within the biosphere to all forms of life, sustain both plants and animals, and molds the surface of the Earth with transportation and deposition of materials.

-It is estimated that one in three people over the entire globe are already facing water shortages, almost one-fifth of the world's population live in areas of physical water scarcity, and almost one quarter of the world's population live in a developing country that lacks the necessary infrastructure to use water from available rivers and aquifers.
+Water transports nutrients and chemicals within the biosphere to all forms of life, sustains both plants and animals, and molds the surface of the Earth with transportation and deposition of materials.
+It is estimated that one in three people over the entire globe are already facing water shortages, almost one-fifth of the world's population live in a developing country that lacks the necessary infrastructure to use water from available rivers and aquifers.
 Water scarcity is an increasing problem due to many foreseen issues in the future, including population growth, increased urbanization, higher standards of living, and climate change.